sebastianseilund/dukaluk/README.md

 TODO

 - Do we miss any events in the beginning between the Docker container starts and we actually attach from here?
+- Should we continue to open a connection to Logstash for each container, or should we share a single one?
 - Docs
 - Tests